PractiTest/API-V2/source/includes/_attachments.md

 ```

 <aside class="notice">
-  Available for Ultimate accounts only
+  Available for Corporate accounts only
 </aside>